spxbhuhb/adaptive/readme.md

 > [!IMPORTANT]
 >
+> Currently only IntelliJ 2024.2.1 and Kotlin 2.0.0 is supported.
+I'll update everything eventually, but for now
+> I focus on the functionality.
+>
 > Adaptive uses the K2 compiler heavily.
 Starting from IntelliJ IDEA 2024.2 K2 support is available for multiplatform
 > projects.
 To have it, you have to enable K2 and the non-bundled plugins.